Is Tor Browser Safe? 5 Things You Should Know Before Using It

 Tor doesn’t keep your data and history | Tor doesn’t protect you from malware and hackers |

 - Avoid sharing your personal data.
 Once you enter your Facebook, Google, or any other account, you are not anonymous anymore.
-So when you browse the web using Tor, avoid leaving your credentials since they make your presence visible to third parties and can be compromised.
+So when you browse the web using Tor browser, avoid leaving your credentials since they make your presence visible to third parties and can be compromised.

 - Visit only HTTPS websites.
-When your traffic moves from the Tor’s exit node to the destination web page, it is decrypted, so your secure connection depends on the site you’re visiting.
+When your traffic moves from the Tor browser exit node to the destination web page, it is decrypted, so your secure connection depends on the site you’re visiting.
 Make sure it has a legit-looking URL with HTTPS protocol.
 Note that HTTP websites are often spoofed.

 - Don’t click on suspicious links.
-Avoid unverified links when browsing the web with Tor, as they may lead you to spoofed websites or infect your device with malware.
+Avoid unverified links when browsing the web with Tor browser, as they may lead you to spoofed websites or infect your device with malware.
 The same applies to suspicious pop-ups and notifications that may try to lure you into a phishing trap.

 To learn more about the difference between Tor and a VPN, read our recent blog post.